ktaylor63/southeast/site/content/caribbean/fish-and-aquatic-conservation.md

 ---
-title: 'Fish and Aquatic Conservation'
+title: "Fish and Aquatic Conservation"
-nav: 'Fish and Aquatic Conservation'
+nav: "Fish and Aquatic Conservation"
-description: 'The U.S. Fish and Wildlife Service’s Fish and Aquatic Conservation (FAC) Initiative in the Caribbean focuses on the conservation, restoration and enhancement of aquatic habitats.'
+description: "The U.S. Fish and Wildlife Service’s Fish and Aquatic Conservation (FAC) Initiative in the Caribbean focuses on the conservation, restoration and enhancement of aquatic habitats."
 weight: 6
 facebook: USFWSCaribbean
 hero:
   name: caribbean-stream.jpg
-    alt: 'A rocky stream bed banked by vegetation.'
+  alt: "A rocky stream bed banked by vegetation."
-    caption: 'Lemon creek at Mayagüez, Puerto Rico.
-Photo by Alexandra Galindo, USFWS.'
+  caption: "Lemon creek at Mayagüez, Puerto Rico.
+Photo by Alexandra Galindo, USFWS."
 tags:
-    - 'Fish and Aquatic Conservation'
+  - "Fish and Aquatic Conservation"
   - Fisheries
-updated: 'September 27th, 2018'
+updated: "November 27th, 2018"
 ---

 The U.S. Fish and Wildlife Service’s Fish and Aquatic Conservation (FAC) Initiative in the Caribbean focuses on the conservation, restoration and enhancement of aquatic habitats.
 The initiative’s projects a benefit focal native species by augmenting the species abundance and available habitat, and maintaining stable populations and habitat suitability.
 These actions also benefit public health, safety and recreation.